fhoedemakers/pico-pio-usb-gamepad-test/README.md

 ---

-### For Other RP2040 Boards
+### For Other RP2040/RP2350 Boards

+### Building for Raspberry Pi Pico 2 with PIO USB
-Example: Building for a Raspberry Pi Pico 2 with PIO-USB enabled on an external USB connector (DP+ on GPIO 4, DP- on GPIO 5):
+Example: Building for a Raspberry Pi Pico 2 with PIO-USB enabled on an external USB connector (DP+ on GPIO 16, DP- on GPIO 17):

 ```bash
 git clone https://github.com/fhoedemakers/pico-pio-usb-gamepad-test.git